-Consideration will be given to the style of any new Beach Huts developed, when proposals are fashioned and considered for approval.
-The original strategy considered alternative styles of The original strategy included the following:
+Consideration will be given to the style of any new Beach Huts developed when proposals are fashioned and considered for approval.
+The original strategy considered alternative styles of huts and set out options for overnight accommodation on seafronts.
+Any proposals developed will recognise the impact on local communities and consideration of local issues and in particular tourism and inward investment strategies for the District.
+As such, the Beach Hut

+The original strategy included the following: